hoseinali/HandlerMessageJavaScript/README.md

 # HandlerMessageJavaScript
-An interface for receiving messages from JavaScript in  WebKit in swift
+An interface for receiving messages from JavaScript in  WKWebView in swift

+An sample project created for receiving a message from javaScript in WKWebView